Will Smith Player Props: Dodgers vs. Rangers

 Will Smith At The Plate

-- Smith has picked up an RBI in 47.2% of his games this season, with two or more RBI in 19.4% of his games.
-He has also plated three or more runs in three contests.
+- Smith has had an RBI in 34 games this year (46.6%), including 14 multi-RBI outings (19.2%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.